Editor In Chief Review: Grammar Disasters & Punctuation Faux Pas

 –Editor In Chief Level 2 is for grades 6-8.
 This book does require grade-level reading skills.

-–Skills covered include: Content, Capitalization, Punctuation, Spelling, Adjectives, Adverbs, Articles, Conjunctions, Prepositions, Interjections, Pronouncs, Verbs, Clauses, Phrases, Agreement, Confused Word Paris, Negative Words, Run-On Sentences, Sentence Fragments
+–Skills covered include: Content, Capitalization, Punctuation, Spelling, Adjectives, Adverbs, Articles, Conjunctions, Prepositions, Interjections, Pronouncs, Verbs, Clauses, Phrases, Agreement, Confused Word Pairs, Negative Words, Run-On Sentences, Sentence Fragments

 -Students focus on one skill at a time, with a goal of mastery.
 There is a mini review at the end of every 3 lessons, and there are two full reviews, as well as one final overall review.